Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride: Introduction

+Formation of pores in hBN under electron irradiation is of particular interest due to their characteristic triangular shape, known for nearly two decades~\cite{jin2009fabrication,ryu2015atomic,meyer2009selective,alem2009atomically,byrne2025atomic}.
+The broadly accepted explanation for this was that boron is easier to displace than nitrogen, owing to their different displacement cross sections resulting from their mass difference and differing displacement threshold energies~\cite{kotakoski2010electron}.
+However, these values correspond to knock-on damage only assuming an elastic scattering event, which has been shown to not fully describe electron beam damage in 2D materials that are not as good conductors as graphene~\cite{kretschmer_formation_2020, speckmann_combined_2023, bui_creation_2023}.
+Surprisingly, the most precise recently measured cross-sections for B and N ejection under both 60 and 80-keV irradiation are equal within the uncertainty of the experiment~\cite{bui_creation_2023}.
+Both nitrogen and boron single vacancies~\cite{bui_creation_2023}, and even boron-terminated tetravacancies~\cite{byrne_fabrication_2026,cretu_structure_2015}, have been reported to form under electron irradiation at room temperature.

+In these experiments, all larger structures have corresponded to triangular shapes with nitrogen-terminated edges.
+Non-triangular pores have only been reported when the electron beam was condensed to increase the current density to get hexagonal pores~\cite{gilbert_fabrication_2017}, or as a result of ``drilling'' with a focused 200-keV electron beam onto a few-layer hBN sample to get round pores~\cite{keneipp_nanoscale_2024}.
+However, at elevated temperatures, the picture is more complicated.
+For example, Cretu {\it et al.}~\cite{cretu_inelastic_2015} demonstrated that at 1200$^\circ$C hexagonal pores form, whereas at 800$^\circ$C they are circular.
+However, in that study, the pores were triangular at room temperature.
+While it has been speculated that the residual vacuum in the microscope could also play a role in the preferred removal of boron atoms~\cite{gilbert_fabrication_2017,cretu_inelastic_2015, kotakoski2010electron}, this hypothesis has not been tested due to the required customized experimental equipment.

-Here, we systematically study pore growth in monolayer hBN in a low-pressure oxygen atmosphere under electron irradiation.
-We show that even a slight amount of oxygen leads to an increase in pore growth as compared to ultra-high vacuum~(UHV).
-We also show that whereas pores in UHV are circular, they turn triangular when as little as $10^{-9}$~mbar of oxygen is introduced, well below the residual vacuum pressure in typical TEM columns.
+Here, extending our earlier work with graphene~\cite{leuthner2019scanning,leuthner2021chemistry}, MoS$_2$ and MoTe$_2$~\cite{aahlgren2022atomic}, we systematically study pore growth in monolayer hBN in ultra-high vacuum (UHV) and in low-pressure oxygen atmospheres under electron irradiation at room temperature.
+We show that even a slight amount of oxygen leads to increased pore growth compared to UHV.
+We also show that whereas pores created in UHV are circular, they become triangular when as little as $10^{-9}$~mbar of oxygen is introduced, well below the residual vacuum pressure in typical TEM columns.
+These results are confirmed across samples of different types and sources, diverse illumination modes, and different electron energies.
 Besides explaining the formation of triangular pores reported in the literature, our results suggest a route towards atomically precise engineering of pore shapes in hBN.
+Pore shape directly influences the edge chemistry, and local electronic and transport properties~\cite{vicarelli2015controlling}.
+Triangular pores provide anisotropic, while circular pores provide more isotropic interaction landscapes, which can affect DNA translocation and signal stability during sequencing~\cite{feng2015identification}, as well as selectivity and permeability in filtration~\cite{surwade2015water}.